StanGirard/Primates-Jekyll/_posts/2020-01-21-parse-gigabytes-of-data-from-commoncrawl-in-seconds-how-to.md

 HAVING (COUNT(*) >= 100)
 ORDER BY  count DESC
 ```
-This Query will return all the url_host_registered_domain count from Norway
+This Query will return all the url_host_registered_domain count from Norway.